numfocus/gsoc/2018/proposals/GSoC 2018 proposal Under Data Retriever.md

    * We can use image processing unit to achieve code acceleration, like PyCUDA,PyOpenGL.
 And these are accelerated from the hardware level.
 If there is a powerful GPU, we can use it to calculate, thereby reducing the valuable resources of the CPU and memory.
    * We can use Cython, Numba.
 These projects are dedicated to translating Python code into C, C++, and some other code which run faster.
    * Ctypes and can help us to achieve the operation of the Python underlying object.
 It can be used to build compiled C objects in memory.
 And call the function of C in the shared library.
 However, ctypes are already included in Python's standard library.
-   * After that, Julia also provides us with high code running speed and good compatibility with python.
-* Speed and memory footprint are often not been optimized simultaneously, and we always look for their balance in program development.
+* Speed and memory footprint are often not optimized simultaneously, and we always look for their balance in program development.
 Through these ideas above we can make code more efficient both in speed and in weight.

 ## Schedule
 + ### March 28 - May 14 **Community Bonding**